queryluke/masseffect-5e-data/data/powers/biotic-jump.md

     (Acrobatics) check to remain standing.
 Additionally, if you would land within an area that causes a Dexterity saving throw, you have advantage on the save.
 ---
-Your Spellcasting Ability determines how far you can jump.
+Your Powercasting Ability determines how far you can jump.

 __Long Jump__.
-When you make a long jump, you cover a number of <me-distance length="0" /> up to your Spellcasting Ability score.
+When you make a long jump, you cover a number of <me-distance length="0" /> up to your Powercasting Ability score.
 If jumping over an obstacle, subtract <me-distance length="5" /> of distance per <me-distance length="10" /> of the obstacle's height.

 __High Jump__.
-When you make a high jump, you leap into the air a number of <me-distance length="0" /> equal to <me-distance length="5" numOnly /> + your Spellcasting Modifier.
+When you make a high jump, you leap into the air a number of <me-distance length="0" /> equal to <me-distance length="5" numOnly /> + your Powercasting Modifier.